lucaspiresss/customer-relationship-manager/crm-rest-api/README.md

 # Customer Relationship Manager - REST API
-This is the REST API for a simple Customer Relationship Manager.
+This is the REST API for the Customer Relationship Manager.

 ## Description
 This Project perform the CRUD operations for a list of Customers which are stored in a MySql Database.